 1939 -- The last prisoners to be housed in the Old City Jail on Magazine Street were escorted out.
 (Source: Abode of Misery, p.
 15)

-1857 -- Samuel H. Loften, who probably brought the epidemic ashore that year, died in Christ Church Parish, just two days after his wife.
+1857 -- Samuel H. Loften, who probably brought the epidemic ashore, died in Christ Church Parish, just two days after his wife.

 1989 -- At midnight, the eye of Hurricane Hugo, a category 4 storm, passed over Cove Inlet between Mt.
 Pleasant and Sullivans Island.

-1718 -- A patrol of pirate bounty hunters under the command of Colonel William Rhett spotted Bonnet in the Cape Fear River inlet.
-(Rhett was actually looking for another pirate, Charles Vane, at the time.)
+1718 -- A patrol of pirate bounty hunters under the command of Colonel William Rhett spotted Stede Bonnet's ship in the Cape Fear River inlet, and one of the most amazing pirate battles in history began.

 1902 -- The Evening Post, in its coverage of the opening of the new Commercial Club, noted that the building's fourth floor was enclosed in glass that could be opened, "making a delightful resort to spend the evenings during the summer months."